element-hq/lk-jwt-service/README.md

 ## Disable TLS verification

-For testing and debugging (e.g. in the absence of trusted certificates while testing in a lab) you can disable TLS verification for the outgoing connection to the Matrix homeserver by setting the environment variable `LIVEKIT_INSECURE_SKIP_VERIFY_TLS` to `YES_I_KNOW_WHAT_I_AM_DOING`.
+For testing and debugging (e.g. in the absence of trusted certificates while testing in a lab), you can disable TLS verification for the outgoing connection to the Matrix homeserver by setting the environment variable `LIVEKIT_INSECURE_SKIP_VERIFY_TLS` to `YES_I_KNOW_WHAT_I_AM_DOING`.